alex1075/Opal-unmixing/README.md

 # Opal Unmixing

-Script for working with QPTIFF files and Opal unmixing.
+Script for working with QPTIFF files and Opal unmixing Sample AF from the other channels.

 This will generate big image files!
 About 2-8Gb for non pyramidal images and 10-40Gb for pyramidal images.